mattsemar/dsp-bulldozer/readme.md

 Flatten an entire planet.
 Levels and adds foundation to each spot.
 Uses the current settings for burying veins and foundation color.
 Takes about a minute to complete (depends on how much of planet is already flattened).

-Checkbox next to the action button controls whether lines will be painted at the equator and at the meridians.
+Checkbox next to the action button controls whether guide lines will be added.
+Config controls types (equator, meridian, tropic)

 Note: some veins may not be raised (or lowered) on subsequent invocations.

-Now supports destruction of factory machines
+Now supports destruction of factory machines.
+Use DeleteFactoryTrash config property to automatically delete items that would be littered

 ## How to install